1 John 3:1

 (c) But in deed and truth.
 Love is more than words and Facebook likes.
 Love is help in a time of need.
 Love is seeking the best for others and putting their needs before our own (Rom.
 12:10).
 Love is giving ourselves (1 John 3:16) and our stuff (1 John 3:17).

 1 John 3:19–20

 We will know by this that we are of the truth, and will assure our heart before Him in whatever our heart condemns us; for God is greater than our heart and knows all things.

-(a) We will know by this that we are of the truth means this is how we can tell if we are abiding in Christ (1 John 2:24).
+(a) We will know by this that we are of the truth.
+Being generous with his love is how we can tell that we are abiding in Christ.

 (c) God is greater than our heart and knows all things.
 Our heavenly Father knows everything about us.
 He knows every dumb thing we’ve done and every dumb thing we’re going to do, and knowing all this he still loves us and calls us “Beloved” (1 John 2:7).
 There is nothing we can do to make the Father love us any more, and nothing we can do to make him love us any less.
 Knowing this fills us with confidence (1 John 3:21) and helps us to silence the inner critic.

 Beloved, if our heart does not condemn us, we have confidence before God;

 (a) Beloved; see entry for 1 John 2:7.

 (b) If our heart does not condemn us.
 If your conscience condemns you, you will have trouble believing what God says about you.
 This is why we need to reassure our hearts that God’s goodness is greater than our badness (1 John 3:19).